MScholtes/SysAdminsFriends/README.md

 Powershell function that starts a webserver (without IIS).
 Powershell command execution, script execution, upload, download and other functions are implemented.
 For details see the script version web page: [Powershell Webserver](https://gallery.technet.microsoft.com/Powershell-Webserver-74dcf466).
 ### Split-File and Join-File
 Two Powershell functions to split and join binary files fast.
 The functions are using .Net BinaryWriter methods.
 The quick .CopyTo() method is used to join files.
 For details see the script version web page: [Powershell functions to split and join binary files fast](https://gallery.technet.microsoft.com/Powershell-functions-to-cb6bb05a).
+### Export-FileSegment and Import-FileSegment
+Two Powershell functions to extract and insert binary data from and to files.
+The functions are using .Net BinaryWriter and BinaryReader methods.
+For details see the script version web page: [Export-Filesegment](https://github.com/MScholtes/TechNet-Gallery/tree/master/Export-Filesegment).
 ### Get-Sessions
 Powershell function to get information about interactive logins (including RDP sessions) including logon, connect, disconnect and logoff times.
 Session ID and remote host for RDP can be requested per parameter.
 For details see the script version web page: [Get-Sessions: Powershell script for information on interactive logins (incl RDP)](https://gallery.technet.microsoft.com/Get-Sessions-Powershell-1dcf779d).
 ### ConvertTo-Batch